JRMeyer/jrmeyer.github.io/_posts/2016-12-09-tts-workshop.markdown

 ### Python Dependencies

-Next we will install some Python dependencies:
+Next we will install some Python dependencies.
+The tools should work with both `Python2` and `Python3`.

 {% highlight bash %}
 # for Ossian
-sudo pip install numpy scipy regex argparse lxml scikit-learn regex configobj
+sudo pip3 install numpy scipy regex argparse lxml scikit-learn regex configobj

 # for Merlin
-sudo pip install bandmat theano matplotlib
+sudo pip3 install bandmat theano matplotlib
 {% endhighlight %}

 That's it!
 You should be good to go on dependencies.